gitNYB/gitskills/README.md

 # gitskills
-we have a new computer and a mousce.
+we have a new computer & a mousce.

+You know nothing,Jone Snow.